 Seminary in Berrien Springs, Michigan, and led in exploration of ways the Lord's Day Alliance and the Seventh-day Adventists

-"we had clasped hands across these differences and denominational lines and felt the warm, sincere grip and gracious
+clasped hands across these differences and denominational lines and felt the warm, sincere grip and gracious friendship among

 Together with the heads of the New England Lord's Day League, Wesberry visited the governor of New Hampshire and presented

 a plaque in appreciation of his dedication to preserving the Lord's day.
 On a visit to London, he conferred with the director

 of the Lord's Day Observance Society and invited him to America for consultation and finding ways to work towards a mutual

 "We are doing our best to keep contact with other similar bodies throughout the world and give them all the encouragement

 we can," Wesberry said.
 The effort led him to an association with the People-For-Sunday Association of Canada, as well as